LuciferUchiha/old.georgerowlands.ch/docs/Computer Science/Concurrent Programming/8-lockFreeProgramming.md

 ---
-title: Lock free programming
+title: Lock-Free Programming
-description: TODO
+description: Lock-Free Programming
-tags: [concurrent programming]
+tags: [concurrent programming, locks, atomics, cas]
 ---

-## Disadvantages of locks
+## Disadvantages of Locks

 Locks are very useful and do their job well however there are some disadvantages to them.
 Because of the context-switch overhead performance can suffer.
 However probably the worst parts are that when a thread is waiting for a lock it cannot do anything else.
 If a thread that holds a lock is delayed or even ends up in a deadlock then no other thread that needs the lock can progress.
 This can then lead to so called **priority inversion** when a high priority thread is waiting for a lock from a low priority thread and therefor gets its priority downgraded.